Einöd: Politics

 Similar to the elections in previous cycles the SPD won the elections in 2019 with an absolute majority.
 In the city council elections the CDU became the majority party whereas the SPD maintained its majority in Einöd.
 Dr.med.
 Karl Schuberth (SPD) has been the council head of the district of Einöd since 2004.

-Transportation
+Transport

 Einöd is easily accessible by car, bus and train.
-A highway ramp at the exit of the village connects to the motor-highway autobahn A8.
-A train-station provides easy and efficient access to nearby towns such as Pirmasens and the capital city of the State Saarbrücken.
-Unfortunately there is currently no direct train connection to Homburg.
-However, there are discussions and possible plans to reactivate the railway to Homburg and thus extend the commuter train rail S1 from Rhein Neckar to Zweibrücken, passing through Homburg and Einöd.
+A junction near the village gives access to the A8 autobahn.
+The railway station provides easy and efficient access to nearby towns such as Pirmasens and the capital city of the State Saarbrücken, but there is currently no direct service to Homburg.
+However, there are plans to reconstruct the rail link from Homburg and thus extend commuter line S1 from Rhein Neckar to Zweibrücken, passing through Homburg and Einöd.

-Two bus lines connect Einöd, Saar-Mobil with a half hour frequency, and DB Regio Mitte with an hourly frequency.
+Two bus routes connect Einöd, Saar-Mobil with a half-hour frequency, and DB Regio Mitte with an hourly frequency.